 Others, though, took to Twitter to express their unhappiness at a change at this point in the game.

 Of course, now, one of the biggest questions is who will replace Trevorrow?
-Ron Howard recently took over the directing reigns of the franchise’s stand alone Hans Solo film from
+Ron Howard recently took over the directing reigns of the franchise’s stand alone Hans Solo film from directors Phil Lord and Christopher Miller, so it likely won’t be him.

 Is there anybody you’d love to see come in and finish this series, 4 decades in the making?
 Let us know how you feel about the shakeup in the comments below!